All About Troy Museum

 First Floor of Troy Museum

 In this part of the museum, the Bronze Age period and related layers of Troy are narrated.
 You can visit Troy’s layers and stages of development in chronological order.
-You can see Bronze Age crafts, daily life, environmental relations, some production tools and items that have survived to the present day.
+You can see Bronze Age crafts, daily life, environmental relations, some production tools, and items that have survived to the present day.
 Lose yourself in the ship-showcase, which indicates the importance of Troy in Bronze Age maritime trade, and represents the story of the abandonment of the city due to a war at the end of the late Bronze Age.

 As you climb up the ramp in this section, the transition between the Bronze Age and the Classical era is explained.